basis-technology-corp/tcl-regex-java/README.md

 * Parity testing using REX test suite

 * The 'lookingAt' and 'matches' features are done by fabricating an extra pattern with a ^ on the front.
 However, for some possible flag values, this won't work. it needs support inside of Runtime (an ExecFlag) to bail if the first char does not match.
+Should we at least change it to use \A?

 * There is extra work done to return capturing groups.
 In theory, we don't need those, but backreferences make use of them.
 The TCL API has a way to say, 'I dom't care about getting back groups'.
 The Java API does not.